The CMC reserves the right to modify its rules until February 10th, 2023

 - Preselection process:

-- Up to a maximum of 30 candidates will be selected from among all participants in the preselection process that takes place in different cities across Canada before a jury of five adjudicators.
-Selected candidates will be informed at the end of the preselection process around mid-May.
+- Up to a maximum of 30 candidates are selected and invited to participate.
+Successful candidates are notified at he end of the preselection process at the end of April.
 The jury’s decision is final and without appeal.

 - Stepping Stone procedure: